kadjialan/wedding-page-html/README.md

 ### Prerequisites

-Knowledge about html and css:
+Knowledge about HTML and css:

 - Basic data structures
 - Arrays